freakydude/freakydude.github.io/content/posts/2022-12-23-Reenable_Sidewinder_X2_Runout_Sensor/index.md

 ### Connect wires

+#### Caution

+**Do it only if you feel experienced enough.
+Be aware that you do it at your own risk and that you will probably lose the Artillery's warranty.
+I am not responsible for damages of any kind.**

 I see two possibilities how to connect the filament-runout sensor wires to the correct pins.
 The fast version is without open the printer case.
 A beautiful solution is on the other hand to open the printer case.

 #### The fast and dirty option